brandonchinn178/skeletest/README.md

       ...
     ```

     All tests in the given section will be marked with the given marker, which can be selected with `@my-marker`.
-You can see if a test has a marker (e.g. in `Hooks`) with `findMarkers`.
+You can see if a test has a marker with `findMarkers` (see the "Hooks" section).

 ### Custom CLI flags